-The successful sale of a home, without the services of a realtor, depends greatly on the owner's efforts and ability to market and present the home to potential purchasers.
-To successfully complete the sale and legal transfer of one's home, the following steps are generally taken:
+The successful sale of a home without the services of a realtor depends greatly on the owner's efforts and ability to market and present the home to potential purchasers, then handle the legal 'paperwork' requirements of completing the transaction.

-1) The property must be valued by the seller in order to obtain a legitimate and reasonable sales price for the property - it must then be placed on market for sale and advertised.
+1) The property must be valued by the seller in order to obtain a legitimate and reasonable sales price for the property.
+It must then be placed on market for sale and advertised.

-4) The seller prepares a deed (quit claim, warranty or some other form of deed), signs it, has it witnessed and notarized so that the property can be transferred to the purchaser.
+4) The seller prepares a Deed (Quitclaim, Warranty or some other form of Deed), signs it, has it witnessed and notarized so that the property can be transferred to the purchaser.

-While some additional steps are required if a bank loan is involved (e.g. the bank may require a survey or may require some testing for environmental issues), the steps listed above are those usually taken in a for sale by owner transaction.
-Also, a closing agent (usually a title company) will assist in helping the parties transfer funds, file the deed and generally "close" the sale.
-The cost of a title company services are usually fairly modest.
+While some additional steps are required if a bank loan is involved (e.g. the bank may require a survey, a home inspection, or may even require some testing for environmental issues), the steps listed above are those usually required in a For Sale by Owner real estate transaction.

 Please note that each home sale transaction may be unique and that issues may arise in the transaction requiring additional or different steps be taken (and, in some cases, additional forms and documents may be required).
 It is recommended that should any issues arise in the transaction that are not "typical", a licensed attorney be contacted.
 This article is not intended to provide any legal advice with regard to the purchase or sale of any residential property.